simpixelated/kohlifornia/blog/hidden-sugar-in-foods.md

 * Juices, tea, iced coffee

 This may seem like an exhaustive list, but I'm sure there's a lot of food out there I've forgotten.
 Your best bet is to check _every single_ food label.
-Not just the sugars, but the ingredient list.
+Not just the sugars in the nutrition info, but the ingredient list as well.

 - - -